BitForgeCraftedCode/ImagePerfect/README.md

 | **Get Folders With Metadata Not Scanned** | Gets all folders where images are imported but metadata is not yet scanned |
 | **Get Folders Without Covers** | Gets all folders where images are imported but covers are not yet selected. |

 > 📌 **Note**: For tag filters only one tag can be selected.
-Start typing in the box and your tags will appear on a drop down to select the desired one.
+Start typing in the box, and a dropdown will appear with matching tags to select the desired one.

 ### 🗑️ Clear Favorite Folders

 On each folder there is a **Favorite** button.
 Clicking that will add that folder to a favorite list in the database.
 There is also a button on the bottom toolbar called **Load Favorite Folders** that button will load all your favorite folders on the screen.
-To clear this list
+To clear your favorites list:

 - **File ➡️ Clear Favorite Folders**